oracle-livelabs/developer/visual-builder/studio/extend-apps/create-extn/create-extn.md

 ### About this lab

 To extend Oracle Cloud Applications in VB Studio, you must belong to a *project*.
 Every project in VB Studio is devoted to a discrete software effort, and the project you use in this lab is exclusive to your Oracle Cloud Application.
-The project brings together all the tools you need to create your App UI: a Git repository to store your source code, a pipeline to provide continuous integration and delivery, and more.
+The project brings together all the tools you need to create your App UI: a Git repository to store your source code, an Oracle Cloud Applications environment to deploy your application, a pipeline to provide continuous integration and delivery, and more.

 Within your project, you'll create a *workspace*, a completely private area for you to work on your application.
 The changes you make in your workspace are stored in a clone of the project's Git repository, and are not visible to others until you share or publish them.